Stock events for United Airlines Holdings, Inc. (UAL)

 UAL’s Geographic footprint

-United Airlines Holdings, Inc. has a significant global presence, operating across North America, Asia, Europe, Africa, the Pacific, the Middle East, and Latin America.
-The company utilizes a hub-and-spoke system, with major hubs at key U.S. airports including Chicago O'Hare International Airport (ORD), Denver International Airport, George Bush Intercontinental Airport (Houston), Los Angeles International Airport, Newark Liberty International Airport (New York/Newark), San Francisco International Airport, and Washington Dulles International Airport, and also has a hub at Won Pat International Airport (Guam).
+United Airlines Holdings, Inc. serves hundreds of destinations across North America, Asia, Europe, Africa, the Pacific, the Middle East, and Latin America.
+The company operates a hub-and-spoke system with major hubs located at Chicago O'Hare International Airport (ORD), Denver International Airport, George Bush Intercontinental Airport in Houston, Los Angeles International Airport, Newark Liberty International Airport, San Francisco International Airport, Washington Dulles International Airport, and A.B.
+Won Pat International Airport in Guam.

 UAL Corporate Image Assessment